2025 Solar Incentives Guide for Machesney Park, IL - Tax Credits & Rebates

 When does the federal solar tax credit end?

-Many solar incentives are intended to apply to a property located within the United States that you own; most secondary residences will fall into this category.
-Other solar incentives may be available for commercial properties, depending on the details.
-We recommend talking to your local solar installer and/or tax professional to better understand what incentives apply to your specific situation.
+Many solar incentives are intended to apply to a property located within the United States that you own, and most secondary residences will fall under this distinction.
+Other solar incentives may be available for commercial properties, depending on the specifics.
+We recommend reaching out to your local solar installer and/or tax professional to best understand what incentives may apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.